EMS Scope of Practice

 National-EMS-Scope-Practice-Model_Change-Notices-1-and-2 (December 2017)

-The “Best Practice” guidelines are provided by the State of Wyoming, Office of Emergency Medical Services (OEMS).
-They are endorsed by the Wyoming Physician Task Force on Emergency Medical Services and are designed to be used by Emergency Medical Services and their Physician Medical Directors in determining a standard of care for patients.
+The Model EMS Clinical Guidelines are provided by the State of Wyoming, Office of Emergency Medical Services (OEMS) and National Association of State EMS Officials (NASEMSO).
+These guidelines are designed to be used by Emergency Medical Services and their Physician Medical Directors in determining a standard of care for patients.
+They can be used as a basis for developing services’ protocols for EMS practice.
 They are not a “stand-alone” document but rather should be used in conjunction with the Rules and Regulations for “Wyoming Emergency Medical Services Act of 1977:, W.S.
-33-36-101 (2008 Revision), appropriate curriculum, and other relevant documents from the Office of EMS.
+33-36-101 (2018 Revision), appropriate curriculum, and other relevant documents from the Office of EMS.